gimelbrantlab/magic/README.md

 # MaGIC 2.0

-This software generates predictions or classifiers for gene expression patterns (MAE or BAE) from a set of chromatin marks.
-Primarily based on the work of the [Gimelbrant lab](https://gimelbrantlab.dfci.harvard.edu/).
+This software generates predictions or classifiers for monoallelic gene expression (MAE) from chromatin mark enrichment data.
+It is primarily based on the work of the [Gimelbrant lab](https://gimelbrantlab.dfci.harvard.edu/).

 ## Requirements